 When to Plant Wildflowers

-Wildflowers are best planted in the cooler spring or fall seasons.
-In the fall, the cool, wet days allow the seed of perennial flowers to germinate, while annual flower seed can lie dormant until spring.
+Wildflowers are best planted in the cooler spring.
+They call also be planted in the fall once it’s cooled down; the seeds of perennial flowers will germinate while annual flower seed can lie dormant until spring.

 The first step in growing a new wildflower patch is to select the right varieties for your region.
 To make sure that a wildflower is recommended for your area, however, we advise consulting with your local Cooperative Extension Service.